themeetshah/themeetshah/README.md

 1. **Restaurant Billing System** - A system for managing restaurant billing, utilizing static data structures.
 2. **Airline Reservation System** - A project for airline booking and management using static data structures.

-### Integrated Projects with Dynamic Data Structures
+### Integrated Projects with Dynamic Data Structures and Database
 1. **Online Course Enrollment System** - An integrated project using dynamic data structures for managing online course enrollments.
 2. **Book My PG** - A project focused on property rentals, utilizing dynamic data structures and database management concepts.